glennmatlin/FIFE_manuscript/wopr/main.typ

 // situations.
 Wargaming has recently been used for forecasting AI progress (Kokotajlo et al., 2024),
 // and recent work has explored automating wargames with LLMs (Hogan & Brennen, 2024)
 // """
+// GLENN: "Conflict and war has been a focal topic of games for thousands of years.

-Wargames are defined by the commmunity as a “a multi‑faceted depiction of conflict with one or more parties in which the participants’ decisions influence the future outcomes of events” [@perla_what_1985; @noauthor_wargaming_2017; @caffrey_toward_nodate].
-For this paper, we use the following working definition:
+Wargames are defined by the commmunity as a “a multi‑faceted depiction of conflict with one or more parties in which the participants’ decisions influence the future outcomes of events” @perla_what_1985
+ // @noauthor_wargaming_2017; @caffrey_toward_nodate]
+ For this paper, we adopt a formal academic  definition of the term _wargame_ as:
 + Ongoing conflict between actors with opposing interests or needs;
 + A synthetic environment that enables agent choice and feedback;
 + Agents make decisions and experience consequences via adjudication or rules;
-+ Strategic reasoning uses information about other agents and the environment [@coulthart_whats_2017; @james_markley_strategic_2015; @perla_what_1985; @page_modeling_nodate].
++ Strategic reasoning uses information about other agents and the environment @coulthart_whats_2017 @james_markley_strategic_2015 @perla_what_1985.
-For our purposes, we adopt policy definitions of “Artificial Intelligence” (AI) as “the use of computers to carry out tasks that previously required human intelligence” [@national_security_commission_on_artificial_intelligence_final_2021; @sayler_artificial_2019].
+For our purposes, we adopt the common definitions of “Artificial Intelligence” (AI) as understood by SMEs to be “the use of computers to carry out tasks that previously required human intelligence”.
+// [@national_security_commission_on_artificial_intelligence_final_2021 @sayler_artificial_2019]

 == Serious Games
 “Serious games” are games designed for purposes beyond entertainment, such as training, education, analysis, or policy exploration.
-Wargames can be considered a subset of serious games when they are used to explore strategic choices, elicit expert judgment, or stress‑test plans.
-Unlike recreational games, the primary objective is to generate insight rather than to optimize win conditions, and design choices (facilitation, documentation, evaluation) are selected to support learning and analysis rather than spectacle.
+Wargames often intersect with considered a subset of serious games when they are used to explore strategic choices, elicit expert judgment, or stress‑test plans.
+Unlike recreational games, the primary objective is to generate insight rather than to optimize win conditions, and design choices (facilitation, documentation, evaluation) are selected to support learning and analysis.

 == Creativity vs Analytical
 // TODO FOR RIEDL: Any comments here about computational creativity, lab citations here as relevant